A hurricane impact window design option for all tastes

 Single hung hurricane windows are available from all five of our hurricane window manufacturers.
 The difference in between our brands comes down to each particular frame style and finish.
 For example, ES Window is typically the most cost effective single hung impact window option, regardless of the line or style.

 Horizontal sliding windows are mounted horizontally to slide past each other.
 They can be single sliders or double sliders.
 With single slider hurricane window designs, the right or left sash is moveable and the opposite is fixed in place.
 Double sliders allow both sashes to slide resulting in more flexibility when opening the impact window.

 Our most popular horizontal roller products are manufactured by ES Windows or CGI Windows.
 They are all extremely high quality products.
 We encourage our customers to check with their hurricane protection expert about which sale is going on from each supplier, as price often dictates the product choice in this case.

 A fixed hurricane impact window is a window that is not movable (cannot be opened or closed).
 These windows are often seen in South Florida to take advantage of additional sunshine and cosmetic attractiveness.

-Just a few of the many fixed window styles available include: Picture Windows, Cathedral Arch Windows, Eyebrow Windows, Circle Windows (full, half, and quarter), Fan Windows, Trapezoid Windows, Doghouse Windows, Oval Windows, and Hexagon Windows.
+Just a few of the many fixed hurricane impact window designs available include: Picture Windows, Cathedral Arch Windows, Eyebrow Windows, Circle Windows (full, half, and quarter), Fan Windows, Trapezoid Windows, Doghouse Windows, Oval Windows, and Hexagon Windows.